ayush-kumar-1/lovelace/Data Quality/Data Quality.md

 Another idea for data quality comes from Timnit Gebru (former head Google's ethical AI division).
 [DataSheets](https://arxiv.org/pdf/1803.09010.pdf)
 Datasheets replicate some of the data quality process, but are focused more towards academic or consumer collection settings.
 There are still some useful considerations present

+More ideas of data quality are implemented by AWS Sagemaker. [[Detect Pretraining Data Bias]]

 ***
 ## Data Quality Process
 As data scientists we shouldn't leave things up to chance.
 This is why I am proposing a data quality checklist.
 In [[The Checklist Manifesto]], Atul Gawande lays out the case for checklists.
 We can define 3 parts to our data pipelines.